emily-laura-bradford/esci599-finalproject/README.md

 ## Purpose

 This Shiny app is designed to visualize wildlife sightings in Bellingham, WA.
 It is very much a work in progress.
-Ideally, when the app is finished, users will be able to filter sightings to neighborhoods and parks of interest, as well as filter to taxa of interest.

 For the app to run correctly, you must download the "Data" and "www" folders and extract both of them in the same project folder as Bradford_FinalProject.R